lynden/Frontend-Guidelines-HTML-CSS/README.md

 ##SCSS Formatting
 - Use SCSS syntax.
 - Selectors should be separated by a blank line.
-- Should a selector have nested elements within but no direct property declarations, a blank line should be left before the nested selector, this gives visual separation allowing easier scanning.
+- Leave a blank line at the start and end of nested statements, this gives visual separation allowing easier scanning.
 - Selectors without direct property declarations should be kept to a minimum.
 - Place @extend declarations first.
 This allows overrides to take place.
 - Place @includes last.
 Overides shouldnt be needed for includes as they will contain arguments.